-- Flanges, bolts and Gaskets used are designed based on as specified in ASME B 16.5a and
+- Flanges, bolts, and Gaskets used are designed based on as specified in ASME B 16.5a and

-- Boting material must have a allowable stress value at 100°F(38°C) >=20000 psi (138 MPa) (High Strength Bolting)
+- Bolting material must have an allowable stress value at 100°F(38°C) >=20000 psi (138 MPa) (High Strength Bolting)

-By NC 3658.3 method the generated external moment (Mfs) is limited to a value as provided by the below mentioned equation:
+By NC 3658.3 method the generated external moment (Mfs) is limited to a value as provided by the below-mentioned equation:

-Mfs<=3125(Sy/36000)C X Ab (in U.S. Unit)
+Mfs<=3125(Sy/36000)C X Ab (in U.S. Unit);

 - Ab= Bolt area The ratio of Sy/36000 has to be taken less than unity.

 So it is obvious from the above equation that we have to enter the bolt area and yield strength as input into Caesar II Spreadsheet.

-Evaluation steps followed in Caesar II:
+Flange Evaluation steps followed in Caesar II

 - Select Flange Node (From/To/Both) and Calculation Type (NC-3658.3) as shown in Fig. 1.